DanielSoutoV/metabarcoding/03_diversity_and_ordination.md

   skpointsize=0.2,
   layout="radial",
   cladetext = 0.7,
-  taxlevel=7, #taxonomy level from 1 to 7 phylum:class:order:family:subfamily:genus:species
+  taxlevel=4, #taxonomy level from 1 to 8 kingdome:phylum:class:order:family:subfamily:genus:species
   removeUnkown=TRUE,
   reduce=TRUE # This argument is to remove the branch of unknown taxonomy.
 ) +